 Microsoft Edge

-The process of accessing the cache section in Microsoft Edge is slightly different than the ones we discussed above.
+Accessing the cache section in Microsoft Edge slightly differs from the ones I discussed above.
 Don’t worry, though.
-Here is a precise method we use to clear the cache on Edge.
+Here is a precise method I used to clear the cache on edge:

-- Notice the Horizontal Ellipsis “⋯” at the upper right edge of the screen.
+2. Notice the horizontal ellipsis “⋯” at the upper right edge of the screen.
 Click on it.

-- Click on Time Range and pick All Time from the mini-menu.
+6. Click on the time range and pick All time from the mini-menu.

-- Select Clear Now to initiate the clearing of your browser’s cache.
+8. Select Clear now to clear your browser’s cache.

 Clear Cache – Image Credits [Emopulse]